moturesearch/NZ-LMAs/paper/README.md

 # Delineating functional labour market areas with estimable classification stabilities

-This folder contains the source files for the paper describing our LMA delineation method.
+This folder contains the source files for [the paper describing our LMA delineation method][paper].

 ## Workflow